isaacrmoreno/BakeryTreat.Solution/README.md

 ### To Run Application:

 1. To run console app:
-   - Navigate to the `Factory.Solution/Factory` directory and run the following commands:
+   - Navigate to the `BakeryTreat.Solution/BakeryTreat` directory and run the following commands:
-     - `dotnet restore` to restore the dependencies that are listed in `Factory.csproj`
+     - `dotnet restore` to restore the dependencies that are listed in `BakeryTreat.csproj`
      - `dotnet add package Microsoft.EntityFrameworkCore -v 5.0.0`
      - `dotnet add package Pomelo.EntityFrameworkCore.MySql -v 5.0.0-alpha.2`
      - `dotnet add package Microsoft.EntityFrameworkCore.Proxies -v 5.0.0`